 20 There are no significant differences in mean private school characteristics across treatment and control villages, but we use only the control villages for the purposes of the summary statistics.
-We verify that being in treatment villages does not change the average of several key school characteristics between treatment and control villages over the course of the study (results available on request).
-In other words, it appears as if schools used the additional resources provided by the voucher payments to either keep overall enrollments constant (by accepting voucher recipients instead of other students) or by hiring enough staff so that their characteristics (such as class size) did not change on average.
-More broadly, since this was a one-off experiment that was not repeated for later cohorts, we do not expect to see a significant supply-side response from private schools in response to the program (unlike what might be expected in a scaled-up steady state implementation of the RtE Act).
+We verify that being in treatment villages does not change the mean private school characteristics relative to control villages over the course of the study (results available on request).
+In other words, it appears as if schools used the additional resources provided by the voucher payments to either keep overall enrollments constant (by accepting voucher recipients instead of other students) or by hiring enough staff so that their mean characteristics (such as class size) did not change on average.
+More broadly, since this was a one-off experiment that was not repeated for later cohorts, we do not expect to see a significant supply-side response from private schools in response to the program (unlike what might be expected in a scaled-up steady state implementation of the RtE Act, or in a scaled up voucher system like in Chile).